HariPranav/Compliance_In_The_Cloud/README.md

 ``aws configure``

-As per the screenshot given below we can verfiy that the CLI and the access keys are installed.
+As per the screenshot given below we can verify that the CLI and the access keys are installed.

 ![Installing the aws keys](https://github.com/HariPranav/Compliance_In_The_Cloud/blob/master/images/AWS%20KEYS%20installtion.png?raw=true)